 There’s no doubt that a series of matches took place, culminating in “The Death Match”.
 A game between a team of Germans on one side, and the Ukrainian players of FC Start – a group of bakers from a Kiev bread factory.

 In reality, these workers were some of the best soccer players in Ukraine.
 Most had previously played for either Dynamo Kiev or FC Lokomotive.

 On August 9, 1942, several thousand people waited in the heat of the summer sun to watch a German team take on the Ukrainians.
-The stands of the Zenit Stadium were full to overflowing; not only with the German Army but also local Kiev residents.
+The stands of the Zenit Stadium were full to overflowing, not only with the German Army but also with local Kiev residents.